 2. Barkbox Super Chewer Tough Dog Chew Toy (Hare Raiser)

-This toy combines a rip-able outer layer with a durable rubber core, providing two stages of play for dogs who love to shred and chew.
-The grooves inside can hold spreadable treats, making it a stimulating option for keeping dogs engaged.
-The design feels thoughtfully crafted for interactive and solo play sessions.
+This toy features a rip-able outer layer and a durable rubber core, offering two stages of play for dogs who enjoy shredding and chewing.
+Grooves inside can hold spreadable treats, making it a stimulating choice for longer play sessions.
+The thoughtfully crafted design suits both interactive and solo play.

 What We Like: